-As IFFIm's Treasury Manager, the IBRD carries out its asset & liability management, namely the management of IFFIm's market risk stemming from foreign-exchange rate and interest-rate risks.
-Almost all sovereign pledges are denominated in local currency and not

-US dollars and some outstanding bonds are denominated in other currencies.
+As IFFIm's treasury manager, the IBRD carries out the entity's asset & liability management, namely the management of IFFIm's market risk stemming from foreign-exchange rate and interest-rate risks.
+Almost all sovereign pledges are denominated in local currency and not US dollars and some outstanding bonds are denominated in other currencies.
 In addition, interest rate fluctuations can impact the value of sovereign pledges and bonds.
-To hedge the risk that fluctuations in foreign-exchange rates will impact cash flows and interest rate fluctuations will adversely affect the value of its assets and liabilities, IFFIm enters into US dollar floating-rate swaps.
+To hedge against interest rate and exchange rate risks, IFFIm enters into US dollar floating-rate swaps.
 Counterparty risk is low, as the swap contracts are with the IBRD.